Saw Palmetto- Overview, History, Uses, Benefits, Precaution, Dosage, & Effectiveness

 However, it is important to consider the science behind the claims and see what evidence there is to back up saw palmetto's protection and effectiveness.

+It is suggested to check the product label to have a limited dose.
+Now, you can easily check how much you want and how much you are consuming.
 When taking saw palmetto for the first time, it's a good idea to consult a doctor.
 A doctor will determine whether or not taking saw palmetto with other medications is healthy.

 Note - Products containing saw palmetto can be purchased online, but you should consult a doctor before using them to ensure that they are healthy.